darthsalad/spotinext/README.md

-# Nextify - Spotify Music Downloader
+# SpotiNext - Spotify Music Downloader

 An easy to use Spotify music downloader web app and PWA built with `Next.js` and `Flask` using `Spotify API` and `yt-dl`.